SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Limitation

 \section{Limitation}

-While our proposed framework provides a comprehensive evaluation platform, it is important to acknowledge its inherent limitations.
+While our proposed framework provides a comprehensive evaluation platform, it is important to acknowledge its scope limitations.
 In particular, although Z3 and SMT-LIB effectively handle linear, integer, and some nonlinear constraints, their problem-solving capabilities are restricted.
 They are unsuitable for highly complex nonlinear problems and certain NP-complete combinatorial tasks.
+Whether SMART targets algebraic questions or more advanced domains is determined by the choice of formal language and prover, rather than by the SMART framework itself.
 To overcome these limitations, future work will investigate using Lean~\cite{moura2021lean} to formalize and prove complex mathematical theorems involving higher-order logic and intricate proof structures beyond SMT solvers' scope.